 Fortunately, it’s also been found that efforts to increase marginalized students’ sense of social belonging lead to increases in both academic success and well-being among those students (Walton and Cohen, 2011), and these benefits can last years (Cohen et al., 2009).
 Furthermore, techniques that help improve the academic performance of students in marginalized groups (e.g., active learning, regular opportunities to practice new skills, etc.) tend to benefit all students in the course (Eddy and Hogan, 2014, Haak et al., 2011).

 In this toolkit, we offer concrete suggestions for designing inclusive, antiracist learning environments through five key interconnected aspects of teaching and learning relevant to all courses.
+That said, these may apply differently to different situations and may work differently for teachers depending on their experiences and identities.
 These ideas are by no means exhaustive, but they’re intended to contribute to your development as an inclusive educator—to get you started or to add to your existing pedagogical practices.
 This is a process that is by its nature always ongoing.
 Explore further below.

 The content of the course